adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### list of errors
 This is the list of possible logs, when an error occurs:

+0) `[WARNING] it's not been possible to display version information.`: this is the only error that doesn't stop the container.
+It is not a real error, just a warning that `easy-samba` could not retrieve version information.
+This happens when file `/startup/version.txt` doesn't exist or it's not well-formatted.
+You should ignore this error since it's not caused by you.
+Moreover, you should open an issue in the GitHub repository [`adevur/docker-easy-samba`](https://github.com/adevur/docker-easy-samba).

 1) `[ERROR] script has failed for unknown reasons.`: this is a generic error that occurs when `easy-samba` configuration process throws an error that it doesn't recognize.
 This error is usually followed by message `[DEBUG] DETAILS ABOUT THE ERROR: ...`,